 7. Business expenses

 Some business owners use their home equity to grow their businesses.
-If you have a business that requires more capital to grow, you might be able to save money on interest by taking out equity in your home instead of taking out a business loan.
+If you have a business that requires more capital to grow, you might be able to save money on interest by taking equity out of your home instead of taking out a business loan.

 Before you commit to taking this action, be sure to run the numbers on your business.
 As with using your home equity to purchase investments, a return on investment in a business isn’t guaranteed.